 About 2500 good quality books are on display, with extensive selections of history, poetry, essays, biographies, local and natural history, gardening, agriculture, various arts, philosophy, science, technology, sociology, politics, classical fiction and reference books.
 Most books are hardback, and include antiquarian, rare and some brand-new books.
 The prices are quite modest (e.g. compared with on-line prices) – as I regard this to be more of a service than a business

 As a retired university professor, I have spent a lifetime which has been much involved with books - as author, editor, reviewer, collector and latterly, for over 15 years, book dealer.
 For the two years (2015 to 2017) Gladstone Books was based at Southwell, Notts, where it received several unsolicited recommendations - for examples of which click button A. But changing circumstances have resulted in the return to this Lincoln antique centre, where it was previously located and longer opening times can be maintained.

 The New Gladstone Review

-The current issue of this e-journal, which is published quarterly, is accessible by clicking button B. The previous issue can be viewed by clicking button C and an archive of a selection of articles from earlier publications by clicking button D.
+The current issue of this e-journal, which is published quarterly, is accessible by clicking button B. The previous issues can be viewed by clicking button C and an archive of a selection of articles from earlier publications by clicking button D.